 Natalie Bennett was elected the leader of The Green Party of England and Wales on September 3, 2012.

-Born in Sydney, Australia, she has lived in London for 13 years.
+Born in Sydney, Australia, she has lived in London since 1999.

 She started her career as a journalist in rural New South Wales and has worked for the Bangkok Post, the Telegraph, the Independent, The Times and, most recently, as editor of Guardian Weekly.

-Natalie obtained a degree in agricultural science from the University of Sydney and has worked on farms, making her the only political leader in the country with a scientific background.
+Natalie obtained a degree in agricultural science from the University of Sydney, making her the only political leader in the country with a scientific background.

 She spent two years in Bangkok working with the National Commission on Women’s Affairs, on its report to the UN Committee on the Elimination of Discrimination Against Women.
 She also worked as a consultant with the International Labor Organisation (ILO) on child labour issues and World Health Organization (WHO) on women’s health.

 A trustee of the Fawcett Society, Britain’s pre-eminent women’s issues group, she was the founder of the blog Carnival of Feminists and is an active campaign on women’s issues.